Skip to content

 Gunby Hall is built

-Before they moved into Gunby Hall, the Massingberds lived at the medieval moated manor of nearby Bratoft.
-They acquired the Gunby Estate in the early seventeenth century.
-The main part of the house was finished in 1700 for Sir William Massingberd, second Baronet, on the site of a small manor house that had once belonged to a family called Gunby.
+Before settling at Gunby, the Massingberds lived at the moated medieval manor of Bratoft.
+They acquired the Gunby Estate in the early 1600s, and in 1700, Sir William Massingberd, second Baronet, completed the house we see today.
+It was built on the site of a smaller manor once owned by the Gunby family.

-The red brick is adorned with stone dressings in the form of broad string courses and moulded window surrounds; the effect is very formal.
-The only ornament on the outside is the front entrance, consisting of a doorway with an elaborately scrolled pediment around a cartouche of arms and a keystone with the date 1700 in Roman numerals: MDCC.
+Stone dressings, broad string courses, and moulded window surrounds give the house a formal elegance.
+The only exterior ornament is the grand entrance: a doorway framed by an elaborately scrolled pediment, a cartouche of arms, and a keystone inscribed with the date 1700 in Roman numerals—MDCC.

 Gunby Hall is extended